lucgiffon/cpc-api/README.md

 - If you find any issue, just raise one on the github repo! (or contact me directly here: https://discord.gg/BhruTKKx93)
-- Contributions to the documentation are very welcome;
+- Contributions to the documentation are very welcome (see `Todos in documentation`, upper in this README.md file);
 - Any other contribution is also welcome.

 ## Credits